 The sporulation dynamics in dry and wet biofilms and heat resistance of produced spores was analysed and compared to planktonic growth conditions.

-WP3 has focussed on characterisation of thermophilic spore formers.
-Three isolates – (Geobacillus thermoglucosidans, Geobacillus stearothermophilus and Anoxybacillus flavithermus) – previously isolated as the most abundant and most potent biofilm-forming strains isolated from dairy factory industrial samples – have been characterised in detail with respect to their growth conditions for biofilm formation and spore resistance.
-Genome sequences of 7 thermophilic industrial isolates have been determined and are subject to genome mining for traits related to growth in a dairy environment and for construction of a biofilm gene network.
-Gene expression profiles, under selected biofilm conditions and in different biofilm forming stages, have been determined
+The third subproject focussed on the characterisation of thermophilic spore formers.
+Three isolates (Geobacillus thermoglucosidans, Geobacillus stearothermophilus and Anoxybacillus flavithermus) previously isolated as the most abundant and most potent biofilm-forming strains isolated from dairy factory industrial samples – were characterised in detail with respect to their growth conditions for biofilm formation and spore resistance.
+Genome sequences of 7 thermophilic industrial isolates were determined and subjected to genome mining for traits related to growth in a dairy environment, and for construction of a biofilm gene network.
+Gene expression profiles, under selected biofilm conditions and in different biofilm forming stages, were analysed.

-In WP4, the formation of single and mixed species biofilms of L. monocytogenes EGD-e and Lactobacillus plantarum WCFS1 as secondary species was characterised at different temperatures and medium compositions (nutrient-rich medium with and without supplementary manganese, glucose and salt).
-Also the role of sigB, which encodes a major transcriptional regulator of stress-response genes, in single and mixed species biofilm formation was explored.
+In the fourth subproject the formation of single and mixed species biofilms of L. monocytogenes EGD-e and Lactobacillus plantarum WCFS1 as secondary species was characterised at different temperatures and medium compositions (nutrient-rich medium with and without supplementary manganese, glucose and salt).
+Also the role of sigB, which encodes a major transcriptional regulator of stress-response genes, in single- and mixed-species biofilm formation was explored.

-WP5 focusses on assessing the physiological state of model spoilage microorganisms and their (out)growth potential, assessed at single cell or spore level in the absence and presence of selected (combined) preservation stresses.
+The last subproject focussed on assessing the physiological state of model spoilage microorganisms and their (out)growth potential, measured at single-cell or spore level in the absence and presence of selected (combined) preservation stresses.
 Flow cytometry and single-cell sorting was used to study the heterogeneity in outgrowth of B. cereus spores isolated from biofilms.
-For a second deliverable, sigB (general stress) and KatA (oxidative stress) fluorescent reporters have been investigated as potential (bio)markers to study different physiological states of B. subtilis and B. cereus under stress and linked to outgrowth potential.
+For a second deliverable, sigB (general stress) and KatA (oxidative stress) fluorescent reporters have been investigated as potential (bio)markers to study different physiological states of B. subtilis and B. cereus under stress, and linked to outgrowth potential.